Jppat/speaknow/README.md

 # Readable
-Repository for our special problem project, Readable - a reading tutor system for non-reading adults
+Repository for our special problem project, Readable - a reading miscue detection system.